The Duchess Assignment: Plot

+Regular voice cast

 Production

 The puppet appearing as the Duchess was based on actress Dame Edith Evans, known for her stage work as well as film appearances such as Lady Bracknell in The Importance of Being Earnest (1952).
 Evans was also the inspiration for the character's voice, which was provided by Ray Barrett when neither of the series' female voice artists – Christine Finn and Sylvia Anderson – were able to produce convincing tones during the episode's dialogue recording session.
 In an interview, Barrett recalled telling Gerry Anderson "Oh, sod this.
-Gerry, I'll play it" – to which Anderson replied "What?" and others gave puzzled looks.
+Gerry, I'll play it" – to which Anderson replied, "What?" and others gave puzzled looks.
 The cast were highly amused by Barrett's imitation of Evans.
 Matt Zimmerman said: "How we got through that episode I'll never know.
 I never laughed so much in my life."
 Sylvia Anderson found the voice "marvellously camp" and the recording session "quite hilarious".

 Human elements and forced perspective were used to create the POV shot of Parker pulling his gun on the casino owner: the foreground shows a human hand holding a prop gun, taking aim at the 1/3-scale puppet positioned at the back of the set.
 The episodes "30 Minutes After Noon" and "The Man from MI.5" contain similar shots.

 The carrier aircraft featured in the London airshow scene was one of the first designs special effects assistant Mike Trim produced for Thunderbirds.
 Trim also designed the DOMO – a modified version of the Excavator, which was originally built for "Martian Invasion".
 Effects director Derek Meddings considered the DOMO "practical-looking" and "very dramatic on-screen".
 Both Portrait of a Gazelle and the splatter paintings featured in the art gallery scene were created by production designer Keith Wilson.
-One of the paintings in the background is an abstract of Alan Tracy, which Wilson originally made for the episode "Moveand You're Dead".
+One of the paintings in the background is an abstract of Alan Tracy, which Wilson originally made for the episode "Move – and You're Dead".

 The puppet appearing as Wilbur Dandridge first played Warren Grafton in "Brink of Disaster".
 The puppet of the disguised Hood can be seen standing behind Jeff Tracy during the airshow scene.